etf1/go-config/README.md

 Package e-TF1 go-config allows you to load your application configuration from multiple sources (dotenv, env, flags...).
 This package is built on top of [confita](https://github.com/heetch/confita)

+The main differences with confita are the following:

+ - all the backend matched value are write on given struct
-The main difference with confita is that the last loader that matches the config key will override the previous match.
+ - the last loader that matches the config key will override the previous match
+ - we allow to override by empty string

 # Quick Usage